 "the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty, and respect and tolerance for different faiths and beliefs."

 Terrorism is...

 "an action or threat designed to influence the government or intimidate the public.
 Its purpose is to advance a political, religious or ideological cause."

-Fundamental British Values are...
+Radicalisation is...